-Indian police kill four men suspected of raping veterinarian, draw cheers
+Indian police kill four men suspected of gang rape, murder; draw cheers

-BENGALURU (Reuters) - Indian police shot dead four men on Friday who were suspected of raping and killing a 27-year-old veterinarian in the city of Hyderabad, a police official told Reuters, drawing applause from her family and citizens outraged over crimes against women.
+HYDERABAD, India/BENGALURU (Reuters) - Indian police shot dead four men on Friday who were suspected of raping and killing a 27-year-old veterinarian in the city of Hyderabad, a police official told Reuters, drawing applause from her family and citizens outraged over crimes against women.

-The men had been in police custody and were shot near the scene of last week’s crime, said N Prakash Reddy, a deputy commissioner of police in Shamshabad, near Hyderabad.
+The men had been in police custody and were shot dead near the scene of last week’s crime where they tried to snatch the weapons of accompanying policemen, said N. Prakash Reddy, a deputy commissioner of police in Shamshabad, near Hyderabad.

+Reddy said that the four men - two truck drivers and two truck cleaners, aged between 20 and 26 years - had been taken to the spot to re-construct the crime around 6 a.m.
+(0030 GMT)

 No details were immediately available about how many police had escorted the four accused and whether they were handcuffed or roped together as is usually the case.

-Indian police have frequently been accused of extra-judicial killings, called “encounters”, especially in gangland wars in Mumbai and insurrections in Punjab and Kashmir.
-Top police officers involved in such killings were called “encounter specialists” and were the subject of several movies.
+Indian police have frequently been accused of extra-judicial killings, called “encounters”, especially in gangland wars in Mumbai and insurrections in the state of Punjab and in disputed Kashmir.
+Police officers involved in such killings were called “encounter specialists” and were the subject of several movies.

 During the past week, thousands of Indians have protested in several cities following the alleged rape and murder of the veterinarian.

-The woman, who cannot be named under Indian law, had left home for an appointment on her motor-scooter and later called her sister to say she had a flat tyre.
+The woman had left home for an appointment on her motor-scooter and later called her sister to say she had a flat tire.
 She said a lorry driver had offered to help and that she was waiting near a toll plaza.

-Local media said she was taken behind a line of trucks, raped and asphyxiated and her dead body then set alight on the outskirts of Hyderabad.
-Four men aged between 20 and 28 years were arrested.
+Police said she was abducted, raped and asphyxiated and her dead body then set alight on the outskirts of Hyderabad.

 Her family welcomed the news of the killings of the alleged perpetrators.